WhiteLicorice/Ren-s-Courses/README.md

 * The Grades Viewer module utilizes an L2 and L1 cache for speedy grade lookups.
 However, this means that cached grade sheets may be stale versus their live counterparts until the cache expires: 15 minutes for L1 and 60 minutes for L2.
 This is insignificant in practice as the live sheets are rarely updated...

 * The Submission Bin module runs on an external Google Forms, but it works as intended, and is sufficient for my purposes.
 Perhaps I will hoist this off to a proper web module in the future.
+However, no free-forever solution exists for independent developers.
+As the issue is simply UI, then this probably won't be addressed.

 * A proper Dashboard will probably be never implemented due to architecture constraints.
 Instead, all managerial tasks will have to be done programmatically (I do not like Dashboards, anyway).